Marine evacuation system: Evacuation

-MES has gained popularity over the past 30 years due to its mass evacuation ability.
+MES has gained popularity over the past few decades due to its mass evacuation ability.
 It is one of the only life saving appliance (LSA) that can evacuate over 700 people in 30 minutes.
 It is a well-tested technology gaining vast popularity in the industry due to its ship safety enhancing capabilities in emergency situations.
 It has been tested in Beaufort Sea State 6 winds and 3, wave heights and the slide prototype has been tested in accordance with EU Directive of Marine Equipment 96/98/EC and IMO Resolution A689(17) as amended.

 MES requires only one or two staff members to deploy.
-The chute automatically falls into the water where a life raft starts to inflate; the whole process takes approximately 90 seconds, with some systems claiming to fully inflate within 1 minute.
+The chute automatically falls into the water where a life raft starts to inflate; the whole process takes approximately 90 seconds, with some systems claiming to fully inflate within one minute.
 Once the lifeboat has been inflated, people are asked to jump down through the air-cushioned chutes into the rafts, which can hold more than 700 people.

 Components

-The MES consists of 5 components.
+The MES consists of five components.